-New students arriving on the island live in the St. Matthew's University Residence Hall or Residence Suites for at least one semester, and are welcome to stay as many semesters as they wish.
+New students arriving on the island live in a Residence Hall for at least one semester, and frequently stay as many semesters as they like.
 This arrangement makes your arrival in and transition to living in another country smooth and comfortable.
 Single and double rooms are available.

 Seafood from all countries may be imported, but anything in excess of 20lbs must be accompanied with a Certificate of Wholesomeness, which can only be obtained by a prior application for an Import Permit from the Cayman Islands Department of Agriculture.
 Small quantities of meats (up to 25lbs.) can be brought in by passengers in their luggage as long as the meat is from an approved country (see below) and is pre-wrapped under a brand name and has the Official Seal of Inspection of the country's Meat Inspection Authority.